Awarding Grants For More Than 25 Years...

 Student Impact Grants

-For 2021-2022, the MTEF Board of Directors approved the creation of a Student Impact Fund to make the grant application process more accessible and to empower students to achieve their innovative ideas.
+Launched in 2022, the Student Impact Fund aims to make the grant application process more accessible and to empower students to achieve their innovative ideas.
 Student impact grants may be submitted at any time during the school year.
 The Student Impact Fund is reserved for requests under $1,000.
 (Requests over $1,000 should be submitted through the general grant process, above).
 Like all MTEF projects, applications should highlight innovation and benefit more than one student.
 Grant applications require the signature of a teacher, who will manage funds awarded, as well as Principal Rilatt.

 Student Impact Grant Application - Fillable Form [STUDENTS ONLY]